Pension fraud and how to protect yourself

 That is the problem, but what is the answer?
 It would be best not to get involved in dubious pension transfers in the first place!
 Below is a 6-point plan that will help you avoid making bad financial decisions:

-- Never under any circumstances respond to a cold call.
+1. Never, under any circumstances, respond to a cold call.
 Nothing good ever comes of them.
-Many other options are available in terms of properly qualified and reputable companies to discuss your pension needs with.
+Many other options are available in terms of properly qualified and reputable companies with which to discuss your pension needs.

-- If transferring your pension to a QROPS, you should never agree to have your money invested in unregulated investment funds.
+2. If transferring your pension to a QROPS, you should never agree to have your money invested in unregulated investment funds.
 If you see the term ‘UCIS’ (Unregulated Collective Investment Scheme) used in fact sheets, steer well clear.
 Most investment failures in the past 20 years have involved UCIS funds.
-The old saying always holds true: if it sounds too good to be true, then it probably is.
+The old saying always holds: if it sounds too good to be true, it probably is.

-- You should reject propositions that claim to exploit loopholes, such as having access to your pension pot before the age of 55.
-There are genuine reasons for access to your pension before the minimum retirement age; this however depends on the individual’s circumstances and not general pension rules.
-Examples of extreme financial hardship or serious illness may qualify for early access;.
-However, HMRC need to approve each case.
+4. You should reject propositions claiming to exploit loopholes, such as having access to your pension pot before age 55.
+There are genuine reasons for having access to your pension before the minimum retirement age; however, this depends on the individual’s circumstances and not general pension rules.
+Examples of extreme financial hardship or serious illness may qualify for early access.
+However, HMRC needs to approve each case.

 Advice is at hand

-It’s not all doom and gloom though.
-Most attempts at fraud start with a cold call; by not taking such calls you will steer clear of the problem.
+It’s not all doom and gloom, in any case.
+Most attempts at fraud start with a cold call; by not taking such calls, you will steer clear of the problem.
 There is lots of information freely available on the internet that will help you avoid pension scams.
 There are also plenty of 'tips' that offer legitimate help with your retirement planning.
-Pensions can be a dry subject; they are however one of the biggest investments you will ever make.
+Pensions can be a dry subject; they are, however, one of the biggest investments you will ever make.
 A good adviser can help you fully understand how they work.